ZeroTw0016/ZeroVCC/README.md

 3. Find "Missing Scripts Finder" in the available packages
 4. Click the "+" button to install it
 5. The tool will be available under Tools > Zero in Unity

-## GitHub Setup Instructions

-To host this repository on GitHub:

-1. Create a new GitHub repository named `vcc-repository`
-2. Upload the contents of the `vcc-repository` folder
-3. Create a release for each package version:
-   - Tag: `missing-scripts-finder-1.0.0`
-   - Upload the zipped package as an asset
-4. Update the URLs in `index.json` to point to your GitHub username
-5. The repository URL will be: `https://raw.githubusercontent.com/YOUR_USERNAME/vcc-repository/main/index.json`

-## Package Development

-To add new packages or update existing ones:

-1. Update the package files in the appropriate folder
-2. Create a new zip file of the package
-3. Create a GitHub release with the zip file
-4. Update `index.json` with the new version information
-5. Users with the repository added will see updates in VCC

-## Support

-For issues or feature requests, please use the GitHub Issues page.